Kingda Ka

-Kingda Ka was a hydraulically launched steel roller coaster located at Six Flags Great Adventure in Jackson, New Jersey, United States.
-Manufactured by Intamin and designed by Werner Stengel, Kingda Ka opened as the in the world on May 21, 2005, surpassing Top Thrill Dragster.
+Kingda Ka was a hydraulically-launched steel roller coaster located at Six Flags Great Adventure in Jackson, New Jersey, United States.
+Manufactured by Intamin and designed by Werner Stengel, Kingda Ka opened as the in the world on May 21, 2005, surpassing Top Thrill Dragster at Cedar Point.
 Although both featured similar designs, Kingda Ka's layout added an airtime hill on the return portion of the track.
 It was also the second strata coaster ever built, exceeding 400 ft in height.

 The ride used a hydraulic launch mechanism to accelerate the train up to 128 mph in 3.5 seconds.
-While Formula Rossa at Ferrari World broke its speed record in 2010, Kingda Ka remained the tallest in the world throughout its operational life, featuring a 456 ft tower.
-It also featured the longest drop in the world with a drop length of 418 ft.
+While Formula Rossa at Ferrari World broke its speed record in 2010, Kingda Ka remained the tallest in the world throughout its operational lifespan.
+The record-breaking coaster featured a 456 ft top hat tower with a 418 ft drop, which separately ranked as the longest drop in the world.

-On November 14, 2024, following months of rumors and speculation regarding the future of the attraction, Six Flags Great Adventure revealed that Kingda Ka had permanently closed.
-The ride was demolished and removed from the park on February 28, 2025.
+In November 2024, following months of rumors and speculation regarding the future of the attraction, Six Flags Great Adventure announced that Kingda Ka had permanently closed.
+The ride was demolished and removed from the park.